Colorings of some Cayley graphs: Some Results on Cayley graphs of non-abelian groups

 \section{Some Results on Cayley graphs of non-abelian groups}

-\begin{thm} The graph $G=C(S_n,S)$ with\ $S=\{(1,2),(1,2,\ldots,n),(1,n,\ldots,2)$ with $3|n$ is type I. \end{thm} \begin{proof} We observe that the graph $G$ is a disjoint union of a perfect matching generated by the element $(1,2)$ and cycles generated by the elements $(1,2,\ldots,n),(1,n,\ldots,2)$ In order to perform the total Coloring, we first color the matching formed by the element $(1,2)$ by a unique color The remaining graph is then a union of disjoint cycles Now, in order to color the graph totally, we take left cosets of the cyclic group $\mathbb{Z}_n$ with respect to $S_n$ We observe that each of the disjoint $n$-cycles formed by taking the cosets are $3$-total colorable.
-In addition, the vertex coloring induced from this total Coloring can also apply to the graph as a whole.
-This is because, $g(1,2,\ldots, n)^i\neq g(1,2)$, where $i\in\{0,1,2,\ldots,n-1\}$.
-Therefore, we can color the graph $G$ totally using $4$ colors; in other words, $G$ is type I. \end{proof} \begin{thm} If the graph $C(A_{n-1},S)\quad n\ge5$ for is colorable with $x$ colors, then $C(A_n,S)$ is also colorable with $x$ colors. \end{thm} \begin{proof} The theorem is the fact that the vertex coloring of $C(A_{n-1}, S)$ can be extended to that of $C(A_n, S)$ by taking cosets.
-First, as the graph $C(A_n-1, S)$ has the triangle by the generating element$(1,2,3)$, the chromatic number should be $x\ge3$.
-The procedure for taking cosets is as follows.\\
+Very few results on total coloring Cayley graphs on non-abelian groups have been known.
+Some related results can be found in (\cite{PRA2}).
+Here is a continuation of those results.
+We begin with a lemma. \begin{lem} If $x\in S_n$ and $1\le i<n$ is an integer, and $x=(1,2,\ldots,n)^i(1,2)$, then $x=s(1,2,\ldots,n)^j$ for some $1\le j<n$ and $s\in S_{n-1}$. \end{lem} \begin{proof} We see that $(1,2,\ldots,n)^i$, $1\le i<n$ takes $n-i$ to $n$ and $n$ to $i$.
+Therefore, we can always choose $k$ in such a manner that $(1,2,\ldots,n)^i(1,2)(1,2,\ldots,n)^k$ keeps $n$ fixed.
+For $i=1$, we can take $k=n-2$, for $i=2$, we can take $k=n-1$.
+In all other cases,$i\leq 3 < n$, we can take $k=n-i$.
+Choosing $j=n-k$ gives us the desired conclusion with $s=(1,2,\ldots,n)^i(1,2)(1,2,\ldots,n)^{n-j}$. \end{proof} \begin{thm} The graph $G=C(S_n,S)$ with\ $S=\{(1,2),(1,2,\ldots,n),(1,n,\ldots,2) \}$ with $3|n$ is type I. \end{thm} \begin{proof} We observe that the graph $G$ is a disjoint union of a perfect matching generated by the element $(1,2)$ and cycles generated by the elements $(1,2,\ldots,n)$ and $(1,n,\ldots,2)$.
+In order to perform the total Coloring, we first color the matching formed by the element $(1,2)$ by a unique color.
+The remaining graph is a union of disjoint cycles.
+Now, in order to color the graph totally, we take left cosets of the cyclic group $H=\langle(1,2,\ldots,n)\rangle$, which has order $n$ with respect to $S_n$.
+The cosets are labelled as $g_iH$, where $g_i\in S_{n-1}$ and $i$ ranges from $1$ to $(n-1)!$.
+Using Lemma 2.1, $G$ consists of disjoint $n$ cycles ($(n-1)!$ copies), which correspond to the vertices of subgroup $H$ and any two copies are joined by a unique edge with respect to the generating element $(1,2)$.
+By using the result on (\cite{CHEN}) equitable $\Delta(G)$ coloring for $\Delta(G)\le 3$, we can equitably three color the vertices of $G$.
+In addition, this structure shows that if the 1-factor due to the generating element $(1,2)$ is removed, we have a disjoint union of $n$ cycles which correspond to $(n-1)!$ copies of the subgraph induced by the subgroup $H$.
+The edges of the disjoint union of cycles can always be colored by the same three colors used to color the vertices because we know that if $3|n$, then every $n$ cycle is $3$ total colorable with arbitrary vertex coloring.
+Therefore, we can color the graph $G$ totally using $4$ colors; in other words, $G$ is type I. \end{proof}